ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

  The protected area of your Colony (once the [Town Hall](../../source/buildings/townhall) has been placed) will be a 8 chunks radius, measured from where you placed your Town Hall block the first time (Default config).
 Therefore, plan carefully where you want to place your Town Hall.
 128 blocks (8 chunks x 8 chunks) in every direction will be your protected Town area including mountains, hills, lakes, oceans, caves, world generated structures, etc. from bedrock to the sky limit.

-- **Note**: You can configure your own Town area radius in the configuration options of the mod or the the minecolonies.cfg file inside the ```../minecraft/config/``` folder of your own world. (see minecolonies config server section for details)
+- **Note**: You can configure your own Town area radius in the configuration options of the mod or the the minecolonies.cfg file inside the ```../minecraft/config/``` folder of your own world. (see MineColonies config server section for details)

 Due to the protected area of each Town, you have to scout carefully your surroundings to make sure you are clear of any other Towns nearby preventing you from placing your Town hall or limit your Town area in that direction.